7 Must-See Attractions in Perak, Malaysia for an Unforgettable Trip

 2. Ipoh Railway Station

-Located on Jalan Panglima Bukit Gantang Wahab, the station was initially meant to be a hospital before being turned into a station.
-Now, it houses the Majestic Hotel and was even used as a shooting location for the 1999 film “Anna and the King”, starring Jodie Foster and Chow Yun-Fatt.
+Located on Jalan Panglima Bukit Gantang Wahab, the site for the station was initially intended for a hospital before its transformation into a vital transportation hub.
+Today, the station complex also houses the Majestic Hotel, adding to its historical significance.
+Interestingly, it even served as a filming location for the 1999 film “Anna and the King,” starring Jodie Foster and Chow Yun-Fatt, further cementing its place in popular culture.

 3. Tanjung Tualang Tin Dredge

-A tin dredge is like a floating factory in a mining pool.
-Tin dredges work by scooping up bucket loads of tin-bearing soil at the front end, then passing the soil through an oscillating drum and a system of jigs and screens to extract the tin.
-The waste materials are brought out at the rear end through a number of chutes.
+Imagine a floating factory within a mining pool – that’s essentially what a tin dredge is.
+These impressive machines operated by scooping up vast quantities of tin-bearing soil at the front.
+This soil then passed through a sophisticated system of oscillating drums, jigs, and screens designed to extract the precious tin.
+The residual waste materials were then expelled at the rear via a series of chutes.

 Opening Hours: Daily 8.30am to 6.00pm